StevenWInfo/faustdoc/src/manual/syntax.md

 Foreign functions with input parameters are considered pure math functions.
 They are therefore considered free of side effects and called only when their parameters change (that is at the rate of the fastest parameter).

-Exceptions are functions with no input parameters.
+One exception to this rule are functions with no input parameters.
 A typical example is the C `rand()` function.
 In this case the compiler generates code to call the function at sample rate.

 #### Foreign Variables and Constants